 Technique - Female to Male Crossplay

-Article by Annette Wilkinson (Mighty Odango) posted Thursday 12th June 2008
+Article by Annette W (Mighty Odango) posted Thursday 12th June 2008

 There are a number of things to consider when attempting an effective female-to-male crossplay.
 No matter how androgynous both you and the character you intend to cosplay may be, it is always important to make an effort if you wish to pull off a truly convincing crossplay.
 This tutorial will discuss a number of the things that should be taken into account to effectively masculinise yourself.